Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Introduction

-However, we can assume now that the edges $\{e_i\}$ are pairwise diffeomorphic.
-Since our goal is the space of quantum states equipped with an action of diffeomorphisms of $\Sigma$ on it it is difficult to avoid assumption that $\Psi_1=\Psi_2=\Psi_3$.
-This conclusion and Equation \eqref{P-PP} mean that $\Psi_3$ defines a smooth homomorphism from $G$ into the {\em commutative} multiplicative group $\C\setminus\{0\}$ that is, a representation of $G$ on $\C$.
-Now one can show that if $G$ is semi-simple (like e.g. $SL(2,\C)$ or $SU(1,1)$ appearing in $2+1$ gravity) then the representation has to be trivial which means that $\Psi_3=I$.
+Now we restrict our considerations to edges $\{e_i\}$ which are pairwise diffeomorphic.
+Since our goal is the space of quantum states equipped with an action of diffeomorphisms of $\Sigma$ on it it is difficult to avoid an assumption that $\Psi_1=\Psi_2=\Psi_3$.
+This conclusion and Equation \eqref{P-PP} mean that $\Psi_3$ defines a homomorphism from $G$ into the {\em commutative} multiplicative group $\C\setminus\{0\}$ that is, a representation of $G$ on $\C$.
+Moreover, to define some operators (like e.g. area operator \cite{area}) on the space of quantum states we usually use derivations.
+Because of that it is reasonable to assume that the function $\Psi_3$, that is, the homomorphism is also differentiable.
+Now one can show that if $G$ is semi-simple (like e.g. $SL(2,\C)$ or $SU(1,1)$ appearing in $2+1$ gravity) then the homomorphism has to be trivial which means that $\Psi_3=I$.

 It seems then that if we insist to construct the space of quantum states via the inductive techniques we have to use the function $I$, which means that the measure $d\mu_\g$ has to be (proportional to) a probability measure on $\A_\g$.
-The problem is that by now nobody was able to show that in the non-compact case $(i)$ there exist (probability) measures $\{d\mu_\g\}$ on $\{A_\g\}$ such that they would provide us with a space of quantum states equipped with a non-trivial (and unitary) action of Yang-Mills gauge group and the diffeomorphism group, which are symmetries of GR and that $(ii)$ there is a unique (or at least 'natural') choice of such measures.
+The problem is that by now nobody was able to show that in the non-compact case $(i)$ there exist probability measures $\{d\mu_\g\}$ on $\{A_\g\}$ such that they would provide us with a space of quantum states equipped with a non-trivial unitary action of the Yang-Mills gauge group and the diffeomorphism group, which are symmetries of GR and that $(ii)$ there is a unique (or at least 'natural') choice of such a measure.

-Thus, in the (most interesting for us) case of semi-simple non-compact structure groups, we cannot use the inductive limit to 'glue' the spaces $\{\h_\g\}$ into the desired Hilbert space\footnote{It turns out that in the non-compact case it is possible to use an orthogonal sum to 'glue' the spaces $\{\h_\g\}$ \cite{freidel} into a large Hilbert space, but then there exist obstacles \cite{oko} which do not allow us to define any acceptable representation of classical observables on the large Hilbert space.}.
+Thus, in the (most interesting for us) case of semi-simple non-compact structure groups, we are not able to use the inductive limit to 'glue' the spaces $\{\h_\g\}$ into the desired Hilbert space\footnote{It turns out that in the non-compact case it is possible to use an orthogonal sum to 'glue' the spaces $\{\h_\g\}$ \cite{freidel} into a large Hilbert space, but then there exist obstacles \cite{oko} which do not allow us to define any acceptable representation of classical observables on the large Hilbert space.}.